 At Tall Oaks Academy Trust we have high aspirations and ambitions for all of our children and we firmly believe that no child should be disadvantaged.
 All our children are given the chance to reach their full potential and we use our Pupil Premium funding to help us achieve this.

 Schools are now required to publish their Pupil Premium Strategy.
 This includes:

-In the 2016-17 financial year schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+Each financial school year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: